tianyingw/tianyingw.github.io/index.md

 ### News:

+- **Nov 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://arxiv.org/pdf/2207.07796.pdf) is accepted by _Journal of the American Statistical Association_.

 - **July 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://arxiv.org/pdf/2207.07796.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.07796.pdf).

 - **June 2022**: Our manuscript on [A unified quantile framework reveals nonlinear heterogeneous transcriptome-wide associations](https://arxiv.org/pdf/2207.12081.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.12081.pdf).